BLE4624 - Business Finance

 Upon completion of this course, the student will be able to:

 - Identify and develop a balance sheet and income statement as it relates to non-financial managers.
 In addition, you will be able to discuss the concept of the "life cycle of a business" and identify the rules of financial reporting.

-- Evaluate how stress relates to the workplace environment.
+- Evaluate how stress relates to the financial outcomes.